-“The images from our Yosemite elopement are just magical and I can’t believe that’s us in the pictures.”
+“The images from our Yosemite elopement are just magical at the Yosemite chapel and I can’t believe that’s us in the pictures.”

 -Emily & Arik

-This yosemite elopement locations is a humongous waterfall located approximately 80 feet from the ground level.
+This Yosemite elopement locations is a humongous waterfall located approximately 80 feet from the ground level.
 Going there is relatively easy when you compare it to Taft Point or Half Dome.
-It’s only a 1-mile hike to elope in Yosemite.
+It’s only a 1-mile hike to get there.

-Another great reason to get married at the Bridalveil Fall is that it’s one of the first sceneries of the national park.
+Another great reason to have a Bridalveil Fall wedding is that it’s one of the first sceneries of the national park.
 It’s open round the year.
 May is considered to be the best time to visit this place because the water flow peaks.